matrix-org/dendrite/CODE_STYLE.md

 # Code Style

-We follow the standard Go style using gofmt, but with a few extra considerations.
+We follow the standard Go style using goimports, but with a few extra considerations.

 ## Linters